How to make sure your best friend travels in safety with you

 - Have his pet passport

-The rules are strict in UK countries, and it would be less troublesome to first consult with a pet travel service or travel agency.
+As regulations are slightly different to enter the British Islands than the rest of Europe, it would be less troublesome to first consult with a pet travel service or travel agency.

 Most allergens are carried into the cabin on the clothes of other passengers.